coseyfannitutti/discipline/doc/README.md

 For the US or any other country you can purchase from their export site: https://export.farnell.com/

-I am in the US purchased them from the export site and recieved them in about 4 days and paid $3.50 for shipping.
+I am in the US and purchased them from the export site and recieved them in about 4 days and paid $3.50 for shipping.